abarker/typped/doc/sphinx_docs/pratt_parsing_intro.rst

 revival as a parsing technique that is well-suited for dynamic languages.

 The well-known recursive descent parsing algorithm is also a top-down, recursive parsing method.
-In recursive descent parsing each *nonterminal in the grammar* (BNF, EBNF, etc.) of a language is associated with a function which is designed to parse productions for that nonterminal.
-By contrast, in a Pratt parser each *type of token* has one or more functions associated with it.
+In recursive descent parsing each nonterminal in the grammar of a language (BNF, EBNF, etc.) is associated with a function which is designed to parse productions for that nonterminal.
+By contrast, in a Pratt parser each type of token has one or more functions associated with it.
 These functions will be called **handler functions**, since they handle the parsing for that particular kind of token.

 Some of Pratt's original terminology is less-than-intuitive in a modern context.
-That original terminology is still commonly used in descriptions of Pratt parsing and the code examples.
-The Typped package instead uses an alternate terminology which is hopefully more intuitive --- at least in the context of a Python implementation.
-The correspondences between the terms in Pratt's original terminology and the terms used in Typped are noted below when the terms are defined.
-They are also summarized in a table below.
+That original terminology is still commonly used in descriptions of Pratt parsing and in the example code.
+The Typped package uses alternatative terminology which is hopefully more intuitive --- at least in the context of a Python implementation.
+The correspondences between the terms in Pratt's original terminology and the terms used in Typped are noted below at the points where the terms are defined.
+They are also summarized in a table.

 Basic assumptions
 -----------------

-In this discussion it is assumed that a lexical scanner (lexer) has been defined as ``lex`` and instantiated with the text to be parsed.
+In this discussion it is assumed that a lexical scanner (lexer) has been defined as ``lex``.
 The lexer is assumed to provide a ``lex.next()`` function which returns the next token, and a ``lex.peek()`` function which peeks at the next token without consuming it.
 The **current token** is the last one returned by ``next``, and is also assumed to be available as ``lex.token`` from the lexer.
 The parser will consume tokens from the lexer.

 Many of the presentations of the Pratt parser essentially fake a lexer with one-token ``peek`` lookahead from a lexer without built-in lookahead.
 This is